How To Stop A Puppy Crying When Left Alone

-While we may think this is comforting to the dog, in reality, you could be sending the message that your leaving is a ‘big deal’ and that it’s something your dog should pay attention to.
+While we may think this is comforting to a dog, in reality, you could be sending the message that you leaving is a ‘big deal’ and that it’s something your dog should pay attention to and be concerned about.

 Of course, this elevates your dog’s anxiety even more.
-Just put yourself in his shoes – your owner has given you lots of positive attention and comfort, then suddenly they’ve just disappeared, and you have no idea where they’ve gone, when they’ll be back, or even whether they’ve abandoned you completely!
+Just put yourself in their shoes – your owner has given you lots of positive attention and comfort, then suddenly they’ve just disappeared, and you have no idea where they’ve gone or when they’ll be back, or even whether they’ve abandoned you completely!

-So the key thing to do is to get them used to it slowly and gradually.
+So the key thing to do here is to get them used to it slowly and gradually.

 You can begin by leaving your puppy in a room alone for a very short period of time.

-When they begin to cry, don’t be too hasty to rush back in – otherwise, they will learn that crying gets immediate attention, and this could make the problem worse.
+When they begin to cry, don’t be too hasty to rush back in, or they’ll learn that crying gets immediate attention, and this could make the problem worse.